CarlosHPlata/notes-vault/3-Coding/Rust - Ownership.md

 ```

 If we try to execute this code it will throw an error, saying `s1` is invalid and can't be used.
-This is due how [[Rust language strings type | Strings]] are threated in rust.
+This is due how [[Rust - strings type| Strings]] are threated in rust.
 Rust strings are not allocated in the Stack since it's length and content could vary and it's unknown for the compiler, instead the full content of the String is stored in [[Rust - Memory - The Heap|The Heap]] while in the Stack we only store some references *(The pointer, the length and the capacity)*.

 ![[Pasted image 20241027230758.png]]